zcash/zips/draft-zip.md

 # Motivation

 While ZIP-XXX (Establishing the Zcash Sustainability Fund) describes a method by which funds can be added to the Zcash Sustainability Fund by a voluntary `ZSF_DEPOSIT` transaction field.
-The default value of this field is zero and it is left up to the app and wallet implementers to make use of it.
+The default value of this field is zero and it is left up to the app, wallet, and mining software implementers to make use of it.

 This ZIP takes a much more explicit and non-optional approach, mandating at the protocol level that 50% of transaction fees be deposited into the ZSF As noted above, implementing this change allows the ZSF to accrue value earlier and contribute to future network sustainability.